u-blox/u-blox-sho-OpenCPU/README.md

 ## NINA-W10 OTP and RF Calibration
 This example includes examples on how to read OTP information as well as apply RF calibration and limit TX Power for compliance reasons.

+## IRIS-W10 USB EVK bring-up software
+These softwares need to be installed according to instructions mentioned in userguide before first use.

 # Disclaimer
 Copyright &#x00a9; u-blox